 Addressing Student Anxiety During Online Learning

-by Nancy Rodriguez
+by Nancy Fernandez

 Today, more than ever, our current public emergency highlights the importance of schools as more than just places of learning.
 They are a source of sustenance, shelter and support.
 Schools are places where students build social skills, trusting relationships, and lasting friendships.
 For many students, schools are also places of psychological and physical safety.
 During this time of uncertainty and disruption, our students may feel a sense of loss, grief, depression, and anxiety during online learning.
 Students who are exposed to chronic stress and trauma are especially vulnerable.